G00406014/digital-rain-25-cpp/index.md

 <img src="https://raw.githubusercontent.com/G00406014/digital-rain-25-cpp/main/docs/assets/images/NumberCode.jpg" width="500" height="400">

-  After being able to print out character and number vertically, i choose to go with using ASCII symbols on the tabe within the range of 33 - 126, which is a mix of numbers, upper and lowercase characters and symbols, this diversity allows for a visually engaging representation of digital rain
+  After being able to print out character and number vertically, i choose to go with using ASCII symbols on the tabe within the range of 33 - 126, which is a mix of numbers, upper and lowercase characters and symbols, this diversity allows for a visually engaging representation of digital rain.

  <img src="https://raw.githubusercontent.com/G00406014/digital-rain-25-cpp/main/docs/assets/images/ASCII.jpg" width="350" height="175">

-  The available symbols from the ASCII table
+  The available symbols from the ASCII table.

 <img src="https://raw.githubusercontent.com/G00406014/digital-rain-25-cpp/main/docs/assets/images/ASCIITable.jpg" width="600" height="400">